 Powerful Personal Branding by Ann Bastianelli in TedxWabash.
 It discusses how big brand marketing techniques help to develop one’s personal brand.
 She encourages people to think about how we are different and what we have to offer to every future chance.

-Additionally, there are a variety of courses available on following sites :
+Additionally, there are a variety of courses available on the following sites :

 - Strengthen your professional reputation on Udemy